About the college

 The college operates a full-time year-round day nursery for the pre-school children of Balliol students and staff.
 A limited number of childcare bursaries are available.

-Balliol Chapel is a centre of worship for all denominations.
+Balliol Chapel is a centre of worship for all denominations to which those of all faiths and none are welcomed.

 This college accepts graduate students for the following courses: